doitintl/CloudBlaster/README.md

 * Install and initialize `gcloud`.
 This tool provides authentication, though  it is used to give commands only in the tests.

 ### Building and running it with Maven
+* You can also use a Docker image instead.
+See [below](#building-and-running-it-with-docker)
 * The following instructions explain how to do it using Maven.
 * Install Maven.
 We use it here to run the project, building it if needed, with a single command.
-* You can also use a Docker image if you want to avoid Maven.
-See below.

 #### Listing the assets
-* Edit `config/list-filter.yaml` (or another file whose name you will specify on the command line of Lister and Deleter.)
+* Edit `config/list-filter.yaml` (or another file whose name you will specify on the command line of Lister and Deleter).
-You can add filters for each asset type to specify assets that you don't or do wants to include in listing.s (See the top of that file for detailed instructions.)
+You can add filters for each asset type to specify assets that you don't or do wants to include in listings.
+(See the top of that file for detailed instructions.)
-* To build if needed, followed by running the Lister, run  `./mvn_build_and_run_lister.sh -p <GCP_PROJECT>`
+* To run the Lister (first building it as needed), run  `./mvn_build_and_run_lister.sh -p <GCP_PROJECT>`
    * The Lister outputs `asset-list/asset-list.txt` (configurable with the `-o` flag).
-   * To list  *all* GCP assets.
-       * Add the `-n` flag to list all assets, whether or not of a type supported by Cloud Blaster,
+   * To list  *all* GCP assets, whether or not supported for deletion by Cloud Blaster.
+       * Add the `-n` flag.
        * The default output file for this is `all-types-assets-list.txt`.
-           * You can set different file for output with the `-o` flag.
+           * You can set a different file for output with the `-o` flag.
 * To see command line flags: Run `./build-and-run-lister -h`

 #### Deleting listed assets
-* Review `asset-list/asset-list.txt` (or the other file you plan to use) and remove lines for any assets that you do not want to delete.
+* Review `asset-list/asset-list.txt` (or another file you plan to use) and remove lines for any assets that you do not want to delete.
 * Add a comment `# Ready to delete` (or just add those words, case insensitive, to any comment line).
-* * To build  if needed, followed by running the Lister, run `./mvn_build_and_run_deleter.sh`
+  * To run the Deleter (first building if needed), run `./mvn_build_and_run_deleter.sh`
-  * (In this script, Maven  builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
   * The Deleter tries to delete the assets listed in `asset-list.txt` (configurable).
 * Notes:
   * You do not need to specify the project, as this is included in every asset path in `asset-list.txt`.